Breaking News from AWS re:Invent

 • Timeframe limitations may apply depending on the data source and the data origin.

-• When selecting more than a 7-day time period, the results will appear based on the specific settings of each data source, similar to the Explore screen time limitation.
+• When selecting more than seven days, the results will appear based on the specific settings of each data source, similar to the Explore screen time limitation.

 • For example, if your logs in the Explore screen are limited by up to 8 days timeframe, this will be the case also for the custom dashboard, and logs data will appear for only the last eight days, as opposed to metrics, which can show up to 90 days of data in the same dashboard.